convisoappsec/conviso-docs/docs/integrations/checkmarx.md

 To perform the integration between the two platforms, follow these steps after logging into the platform:

-1. In the environment, choose the option where your Checkmarx is hosted.
+1. Click on the Integrations option in the side menu.
-2. Look for the Checkmarx image in the integrations; you can use the "Scanners" filter to simplify the search.
+2. Look for the Checkmarx One icon and then click on Integrate button.
-3. Click on the "Integrate" button, and a form similar to the image below will appear.

 <div style={{textAlign: 'center'}}>